August 22, 2022

 6. Cross & upselling

-You can use an onboarding email to try to boost customer retention and fight churn from the start.
-That’s especially true for SaaS businesses.
+Use an onboarding email to try to boost customer retention and fight churn from the start.
+That’s especially valuable for SaaS businesses.

 Here’s an example from Howler Brothers: